Estimating the contribution of early and late noise in vision from psychophysical data

 \blue{The key of our proposal is to relate the psychophysical thresholds for detection and discrimination with or without external noise to a perceptual metric derived from a noisy nonlinear model.
 In a discrimination experiment, where a target stimulus $\vect{x}$ is varied (``distorted'') in one direction of image space $\Delta\vect{x}$, experimental thresholds in that direction $|\Delta\vect{x}|_{\tau}$ define an \emph{empirical perceptual distance}:}

 \blue{As a consequence, a high threshold---a large $|\Delta\vect{x}|_{\tau}$---indicates a small perceptual distance in that direction of image space: the stimulus has to change a lot in this direction before an observer is able to discriminate the original from the distorted stimulus.}

 \blue{However, in the previous section, we suggested that the departure in the inner domain is not the only determinant of discriminability, but also the inner noise.
 Therefore, our proposal for the \emph{theoretical perceptual distance} use the Mahalanobis metric as it simultaneously takes both factors into account~\citep{Maha36}: the departure in the response, $\Delta S$, weighted by the covariance of the inner noise:}

-where $\Delta S = S(\vect{x}+\Delta \vect{x}) - S(\vect{x})$, and $\Sigma^{\mathcal{I}}$ is the covariance matrix of $\vect{n}^\mathcal{I}$.
+\blue{where $\Delta S = S(\vect{x}+\Delta \vect{x}) - S(\vect{x})$, and $\Sigma_{\mathcal{I}}$ is the covariance matrix of $\vect{n}_\mathcal{I}$.}

-In order to express this theoretical distance in terms of (1) the stimulus, and (2) the different noise sources (\emph{external}, \emph{early} and \emph{late} noise); we invoke two known results: (1) the change of the perceptual metric matrix under deterministic transforms~\cite{Malo06a}, and (2) the change of the covariance of the noise under deterministic transforms~\cite{Ahumada87}.
-These two results use the Taylor approximation of the nonlinear behavior of the system, $S$.
-This assumption is correct in the low-noise limit or if the nonlinearity of the system is moderate, or if the noise is smallish relative to the signal (low-noise limit).
+In order to express this proposed theoretical distance in terms of (1) the stimulus, and (2) the different noise sources---\emph{external}, \emph{early} and \emph{late} noise---we invoke two known results: First, the change of the perceptual metric matrix under deterministic transforms~\citep{Malo06a}, and, second, the change of the covariance of the noise under deterministic transforms~\citep{Ahumada87}.
+Both of these two results use the Taylor approximation of the nonlinear behavior of the system, $S$.
+This assumption is correct if the nonlinearity of the system is moderate, or if the noise is smallish relative to the signal (low-noise limit).